 Signs that Your Engagement Ring Needs to be Resized

-After a proposal, it is not uncommon for the engagement ring to need resizing.
-But if you haven’t worn many rings before, you may not know how a ring is supposed to fit.
-Here are some of the telltale signs that your engagement ring needs to be resized.
+After a proposal, it’s very common for an engagement ring to need resizing.
+If you haven’t worn many rings before, though, you may not know what a proper fit actually feels like.

 The ring comes off with almost no effort